charlie2951/krv32/README.md

 2. Compatible with GNU toolchain
 3. Soft-IP, configurable as per your FPGA
 4. On-board LEDS can be interfaced using the C SDK
-5. Fully functional UART Transmitter and Receiver (currently supports 115200 baud rate only)
+5. Fully functional UART Transmitter and Receiver (currently supports 115200 baud rate only), one for debug and another for sensor interfacing
 6. BRAM-based BOOTLOADER support (does not need to generate bitstream every time while changing application code)
+7. Two dedicated hardware I2C master controllers support both slow and fast modes for sensor interfacing.
+8. Soft SPI library to access SPI peripherals and flash memory(single spi supported only).
+9. Dedicated hardware IP for onboard 7-segment display.
-7. Crypto core based on 32 bit AES, both encryption and decryption
+10. Crypto core based on 32 bit AES, both encryption and decryption
-8. Hardware timer and free-running counter for generating an accurate delay
+11. Hardware timer and free-running counter for generating an accurate delay
-9. Tested in Artix-7 series FPGA embedded in Digilent Nexys-4 DDR board
+12. Tested in Artix-7 series FPGA embedded in Digilent Nexys-4 DDR board
-10. Timing violations are fixed at 100MHz.
+13. Timing violations are fixed at 100MHz.
-11. SDK with customized `Makefile` and a variety of drivers for sensor interfacing
+14. SDK with customized `Makefile` and a variety of drivers for sensor interfacing
-12. Several example demo has been provided
+15. Several example demo has been provided
    <p></p>

 ## Directory Description